keleftheriou/AccessibilityKit/README.md

 - `UILabel`'s `adjustsFontSizeToFitWidth` doesn't play nice with multiple lines.
 - `UITextView` doesn't have `adjustsFontSizeToFitWidth`.
 - Other solutions might render text incorrectly.
-- Other solutions don't support attributable strings.
+- Other solutions don't support attributed strings.
 - Other solutions are slow.
 - 😠😤😩